theory/justatheory/content/post/security/problem-with-disk-encryption.md

 services transparent access the file system via automatic decryption.
 Exploiting such a service allows access to any data the service can access.

-But, law enforcement investigations aside[^law-enforcement-access], who bothers with physical possession?
+But, law enforcement investigations aside,[^law-enforcement-access] who bothers with physical possession?
 Organizations increasingly rely on cloud providers with data distributed across multiple servers, perhaps hundreds or thousands, rendering the idea of physical confiscation nearly meaningless.
 Besides, when